 The flexibility component of UR points is mostly supported by the fact you can transfer Chase points to several top tier loyalty programs.
 Once you start racking up some Chase points thanks to some of the best Chase credit cards, you can easily turn them into British Airways Avios or Southwest Rapid Rewards points at a 1:1 ratio, for example.
 Or, you can opt for one of their other transfer partners like Marriott, IHG, Hyatt, Korean Air, or Ritz Carlton.

 Still, there is another, less popular use of Chase Ultimate Rewards points that gives them even more clout in the flexibility area.
 In addition to redeeming your Chase points for cash back or gift cards, you book travel through the Chase Ultimate Rewards portal as well.
-And if you have a premier Chase travel credit card like the Chase Sapphire Preferred® Card, you’ll also get a 20 percent discount.
 It’s easy to see how some Chase cards are considering some of the best credit cards for travel miles.

 5 Times it Pays to Check the Chase Ultimate Rewards Portal